surveyproject/surveyproject/SurveyWAP/_Instructions/ReadMe.txt

 Instructions "Survey™ Project 2.5 Install package" - NEW INSTALLATION/ UPGRADE EXISTING INSTALLATION

-- Check the INSTALL.txt file for complete instructions.
+- Check the INSTALL.txt file for complete instructions or use the detailed Installation Guide (pdf).

 ________________________________________________________________________________________________